The Frog King

 Liza Kos presents a new solo programme combining music, stand-up and guitar playing.
 The artist sings, speaks and performs multiple characters in this humorous and versatile show.

-Swiss indie band Annie Taylor, known for high-energy live sets and festival appearances from SXSW to Reeperbahn, comes to Marburg with support from Apewards.
+Swiss rock outfit Annie Taylor, known for high-energy live sets at SXSW and the Reeperbahn Festival, comes to Marburg with support from Apewards.

-Sebastian 23, winner of the 2025 German Cabaret Prize, brings his show "Zusammenhaltestelle" to Marburg - a satirical plea for optimism, empathy and collective courage.
+Sebastian 23, winner of the 2025 German Cabaret Prize, brings his show "Zusammenhaltestelle" to Marburg - a satirical argument for optimism, empathy, and collective courage.

-A theatre show for children aged 3 and up, based on Heinz Janisch's picture book about a rhinoceros and a bird who learn to embrace what makes them each unique.
-World premiere at Hessisches Landestheater Marburg.
+A theatre show for children aged 3 and up, based on Heinz Janisch's picture book about a rhinoceros and a bird who learn to appreciate what makes them different.
+Premiere at Hessisches Landestheater Marburg.

 A theatrical exploration of the darker aspects of GDR history, presented at Hessisches Landestheater Marburg.

-A theatre show for children aged 3 and up, based on Heinz Janisch's picture book about a rhinoceros and a bird who learn that being different is what makes each of us special.
+A theatre show for children aged 3 and up, based on Heinz Janisch's picture book about a rhinoceros and a bird who discover that being different is something to celebrate.

-Tina Teubner, one of Germany's sharpest cabaret performers, brings her new show to Marburg - a witty, heartfelt take on life, truth and the comfort of solitude.
+Tina Teubner, one of Germany's sharpest cabaret voices, brings her new show to Marburg - a witty, warm and surprisingly deep evening of comedy and reflection.

 Stand-up comedian Sven Bensmann performs his show "Svenomenal".